Mode of creating Agency | Business Law | BBA Notes

 It is also a branch of estoppels.
 But an agency by holding out requires some positive act of conduct by the principal to establish agency subsequently.
 Example: – ‘X’ allows his servant ‘Y’ to buy for him goods on credit regularly from a shop on one occasion, he buys goods not ordered by his master (‘X’) but for his own purpose.
 ‘X’ is responsible to pay the price to the shopkeeper, because ‘Y’ is deemed to be his agent by estoppels.

 This third mode of creating agency under implied agreement or authority.
 Sometimes the agency can be created because of necessity.
 The cause behind this is that sometime one may need to do work being an agent of another even in the absence of express authority.
 In this situation, the principal is responsible for the works of the agent.
 For the creation of agency by necessity the following conditions must be satisfied: –

 – There must be a real and definite necessity for the creation of the agency.

 – It must be impossible to obtain notice of the principal.

 -The person acting as an agent must act bonafide and in the interest of the parties concerned.

 – The agent must follow the necessary and adequate method according to the circumstances.

 For Example: In the case of G.N.
 Railway v.
 Wawfield (1874), where a horse sent by rail was not taken delivery of by the owner, the station master had to feed the horse.

 Rules or essentials of valid ratification

-There are some rules or essentials regarding to valid ratification.
+There are some rules or essentials regarding valid ratification.
 Ratification becomes valid only if the following conditions are satisfied: